Proof of Concepts and Small Steps in the Hospital

 - Going from 78 tabs in Excel to 10 (!!)

-To be fair, some of the improvement in how the team felt probably also came as they got into a rhythm together.
-Not everything is about tools or process; part of people is people learning to work together over time.
+To be fair, some of the improvements also came as the team got into a rhythm.
+Not everything is about tools or process; part of it is people learning to collaborate.
 We can't nor want to take credit for things that weren’t ours.
 But we do know that the changes we made helped, and the hours saved and errors reduced were real, not theoretical.

 Why Proofs of Concept Matter

-One thing this reinforced for me is that people can only listen to general promises for so long.
-A corporate CEO can restate the vision only so many times before it means nothing.
-You can say, “We’re going to improve this,” or “We’re working on a better system,” over and over, but if nothing changes in their day-to-day work, it’s hard for anyone to believe.
-A small, working proof of concept goes further than a million words.
+This reinforced for me that people can only listen to general promises for so long.
+A leader (CEO, president, manager, or prime minister) can restate the vision only so many times before it means nothing.
+You can say, “We’re going to improve this,” or “We’re working on a better system,” over and over, but if nothing changes in their day-to-day work, it’s hard for anyone to believe and support it.
+A small, working proof of concept goes further than a million words or a thousand promises.

 As helpful as the proof of concept was, it wasn’t enough by itself.
-To grow into something sustainable, it still needed leadership alignment, ownership, and advocacy from the right people.
+Sustainability still needs leadership alignment, ownership, and advocacy from the right people.
 Small improvements spark energy, but can't carry themselves.

-I’ve also noticed that people tend to move toward work that is going well.
-They want to be associated with what is "moving up and toward the right".
+People tend to join tribes and projects that are going well.
+We want to be associated with what is "moving up and toward the right".
 That isn’t negative—it’s human.
 Small working improvements help generate that interest and momentum.

 So for me, this first story is about that: using small proofs of concept to show what’s possible, to lighten the load a bit, and to remind myself that progress here is usually incremental, not all-or-nothing.